AssetSustainability/assetsustainability.github.io/api_overview/api_overview.md

 #### <a name="Adding a measurement"></a> Adding a measurement
 Test your Motors@Work Adding a Measurement by sending a PUT request to https://www.app.motorsatwork.com//api/1.0/rest/motor/external/measurement with HTTP basic access authentication using valid Motors@Work credentials included in the request header.

-## Request
+###### Request

 The PUT Request will have the following format.
+The JSON Object is an array and can receive multiple readings in a single request.

 {% highlight json%}
  {
   "data": [
     {
+  "referenceNumber": "OWASA - WTUL9215MO",
+  "measurementDate": "2017-04-05T12:37:53.000Z",
+  "voltageAB": 450,
+  "voltageBC": 400,
+  "voltageCA": 380,
+  "currentA": 5,
+  "currentB": 6,
+  "currentC": 7,
+  "powerFactor": 90,
+   "measuredSpeed": 1800,
+   "powerDraw": 50,
+   "totalHarmonicDistortion": 10,
+   "insulationResistance": 20,
+   "vibration": 20,
+   "surgeMotorCircuit": 10

+	},
+	 {
-  "referenceNumber": "MOTORTEST3",
+  "referenceNumber": "OWASA - WTUL9215MO",
   "measurementDate": "2017-04-05T12:37:53.000Z",
   "voltageAB": 450,
   "voltageBC": 400,